igormalheiros/Julia-Optimization/README.md

 <!-- ######### CUTTING STOCK PROBLEM ######### -->

-## Cutting Stock Problem
+## Cutting Stock Problem <a name="connectedcomponents"></a>
-<h2>Given a upperbound number of original rods, the number of new smaller rods, the size and the demand for each new rod.
-Determine the minimum number of original rods must be cutted to generate all demanded new rods.</h2>
+<p>Given a upperbound number of original rods, the number of new smaller rods, the size and the demand for each new rod.
+Determine the minimum number of original rods must be cutted to generate all demanded new rods.</p>

 **Solutions**